forbearing/horus-operator/cmd/horusctl/README.md

-`horus-cli` is a CLI to backup/restore/clone/migration deployment/statefulset/daemonset/pods
+`horusctl` is a CLI to backup/restore/clone/migration deployment/statefulset/daemonset/pods